grycap/scar/examples/video-process/README.md

 ## Launch the execution

-The to launch an execution you have to upload a file to the defined input bucket of the batch function, in this case the following command will start the execution:
+In order to launch an execution you have to upload a file to the defined input bucket of the Lambda function that creates the AWS Batch job.
+In this case, the following command will start the execution:

 ```sh
 scar put -b scar-ffmpeg -bf scar-ffmpeg-split/input -p ../ffmpeg/seq1.avi